CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 If questioned while in captivity, Iarno provides the following information, all of which is accurate:

 * The Black Spider is a drow (dark elf).
-* The Black Spider sent three bugbears to assist Iarno in controlling the population of Phandalin, but the Redbrands have managed without them.
+* The Black Spider sent three bugbears to assist Iarno in controlling the population of Tuntin, but the Redbrands have managed without them.
 The bugbears know the way to Wave Echo Cave, but Iarno does not.
 * The Black Spider is searching Wave Echo Cave for the Forge of Spells.
 Dwarves and gnomes of the Phandelver's Pact used the magical forge to create powerful magic items.
 * No other members of the Lords' Alliance are aware of Iarno's betrayal.